tc-ihernandez/erlang-journey/todo_api/README.md

 The API will start on `http://localhost:8000`

 To stop the application, press `Ctrl+C` twice or type `q().` in the Erlang shell.

+## Testing with Postman

+Import the Postman collection for easy API testing:

+1. Open Postman
+2. Click **Import**
+3. Select the file: `TODO_API.postman_collection.json`
+4. The collection includes all endpoints with example requests
+5. Environment variable `base_url` is pre-configured to `http://localhost:8000`

+The collection includes automatic tests and will save the `todo_id` variable when creating a TODO.

 ## API Endpoints